weierboge/weierboge/README_en.md

 - Producing explosive content: Produced multiple short videos with a single video playback volume of over 60 million+, and the total playback volume of a single account is over 500 million+.
 Wrote many articles with over 100,000 views.
 ★ Hardcore skills
 - Full-process production: Operate the entire business closed loop of short videos from 0 to 1.
 Handle planning, shooting, editing, distribution, and monetization all by oneself.
 - Tool combination: Deeply master multiple AIGC tools such as Jianying/Midjourney/Runway ML/Pixverse/KeLing/JiMeng/Conch AI/Claude/ChatGPT/DeepSeek.
-Empower short video operation with AIGC technology to create explosive content.
 - AI programming enthusiast, independently developed Xiaohongshu graphic card tools.

 In the past, I've created over 400 pieces of high-quality content, attracting 15 million views.
 If you're interested in my creations, feel free to contact me for cooperation through the method indicated in the signature on my homepage.